colingarvey/colingarvey.github.io/docs/_pages/cv.md

 # Colin Garvey
 <br>
-Senior Systems Architect specialized in design and implementation of computing and data infrastructure for enabling science, and its application in helping patients with unmet medical needs.
+DevOps Engineer specialized in design and implementation of computing and data infrastructure for enabling science, and its application in helping patients with unmet medical needs.